CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `1NaomiWolf`.
+- It prints `Successfully connected to the database.` and `1 Naomi Wolf` in separate lines.

-- It prints `Successfully connected to the database.` and `Student record not found.`.
+- It prints `Successfully connected to the database.` and `Student record not found.` in separate lines.

 :::